-date all constraints due to insufficient resolution in regions of the environment where constraints may be specified.
+A coarse-resolution representation, such as a triangulation-based method, facilitates efficient search but cannot directly accommodate all constraints due to insufficient resolution in regions of the environment where constraints may be specified.
 Since dynamic constraints are not known ahead of time, it is difficult to simply increase triangulation density near constraints.
 It is possible to devise methods for increasing resolution at specific regions when needed, or the alternative is to rely on a dense representation of the environment that can account for all constraints (including dynamic objects), but at the cost of not being efficient in large environments.
 To avoid these limitations, we propose a hybrid environment representation that has sufficient resolution while still accelerating search computations by exploiting longer, coarser transitions, when possible.

 Triangulations.
-We define a simple triangulated representation of free space in the environment, represented by $\Sigma{tri} = \langle \mathbf{S}{tri}, \mathbf{A}{tri} \rangle$ where elements of S{tri} are the midpoints of the edges in the navigation mesh and elements of A{tri} are the six directed transitions per triangle, two bi-directional edges for each vertex pair.
+We define a simple triangulated representation of free space in the environment, represented by $\Sigma{tri} = \langle \mathbf{S}{tri}, \mathbf{A}{tri} \rangle$ where elements of \mathbf{S}{tri} are the midpoints of the edges in the navigation mesh and elements of \mathbf{A}{tri} are the six directed transitions per triangle, two bi-directional edges for each vertex pair.
 This triangulation can be easily replaced by more complex solutions [Recast 2014; Kallmann 2014], and produces a low-density representation of the state and action space.
-Figure 11(a) illustrates Σ{tri} for a simple environment.
-The triangulation domain Σ{tri} provides a coarseresolution discretization of free space in the environment, facilitating efficient pathfinding.
+Figure 13(a) illustrates Σ{tri} for a simple environment.
+The triangulation domain Σ{tri} provides a coarse-resolution discretization of free space in the environment, facilitating efficient pathfinding.
 However, the resulting graph is too sparse to represent paths adhering to constraints such as spatial relations to an object.